doc-doc/CoVGT/README.md

 # Contrastive Video Question Answering via Video Graph Transformer
 <details open>
 <summary> <b>Abstract</b> </summary>
-This repo holds the code implementation for our paper accepted to IEEE T-PAMI'23.
-The work extends our priliminary publication at [ECCV'22](https://link.springer.com/chapter/10.1007/978-3-031-20059-5_3).
+This repo holds the code for our paper accepted to IEEE T-PAMI'23.
+The work extends our preliminary publication at [ECCV'22](https://link.springer.com/chapter/10.1007/978-3-031-20059-5_3).
 The differences are mainly:

-* Optimize QA by fully- and self-supervised contrastive objectives between the correct and incorrect answers, as well as the relevant and irrelevant questions, respectively.
+* Optimize VGT by fully- and self-supervised contrastive objectives between the correct and incorrect answers, as well as the relevant and irrelevant questions, respectively.
 * Substitute BERT with a stronger language model (e.g., RoBERTa) for QA embedding.
-* Extended results on Causal-VidQA and STAR-QA.
+* Extended results on Causal-VidQA and STAR-QA and more comprehensive ablation studies.

 </details>
 The repo is based on [VGT](https://github.com/sail-sg/VGT).